 But an even more important function to our nose is that of taste.
 Yes, taste.

 Do an experiment right now.
 I want you to go to your fridge and find a potato and apple.
-Peel and cut them, and make them the same shape.
+Peel and cut them, and make them the same shape and size.
 First, rinse your mouth out with water to make sure you don’t have any old flavor/scent left.
 Next, have someone switch them around for you so you don’t know which is the apple and which is the potato.
 Now pinch your nose with your thumb and forefinger, and close your eyes.
 Now taste the two foods.
 Which is which?
 Can you tell?

 Well?
 Does it taste different?
 Depending on what you tried, it might have been much less spicy, less lemony, less sweet.
 Maybe just a tad bland?
 And that’s because taste and sense of smell are partners in food crime, and both work well together to help you enjoy delicious food.